Supported missionaries here and around the world.

 Missionaries to Nigeria

 Seyi and Abigail Babalola are native Nigerians.
-In 2012 Gdd opened the door for them to come to the U.S. Their desire is to return back to their homeland in April 2020 to share the gospel among a people they love.
+In 2012 Gdd opened the door for them to come to the U.S. They returned back to their homeland in April 2020 to share the gospel among a people they love.

 Kevin and Stacey Byers